• Home

 Eating disorders are serious mental health conditions that can be life-threatening and often cause significant emotional distress for the sufferer and their loved ones.

 If you or a loved one is struggling with an eating disorder, we want you to know that recovery is possible, and our team of specialists can help support you along the way.
+Eating disorder help is possible (binge eating disorder help, compulsive eating help, anorexia help).

 At Vantage Point we offer a holistic approach to treating eating disorders, one which integrates both the body and the mind.
 Our specialists will work with you to identify the underlying emotional, mental, and physical dynamics that are fueling your eating disorder and keeping you stuck.
 We will also work with you to develop alternative ways of coping in order to help you reduce discomfort, meet your personal goals, and improve your life.